 Plans and pricing

-IDShield is certainly one of the most affordable identity theft protection apps we found.
-The main IDShield plan costs $13.95 per month and includes $1 million of insurance protection to help restore your finances and recoup lost wages, consultations with experts, and credit monitoring through one credit bureau.
-The next level up from that costs $17.95 per month and monitors three credit bureaus.
-If you pick the family plan, the cost goes up to $26.95 for one credit bureau and $32.95 for three but protects you, a loved one, and up to 10 of your dependent children.
+A selling point here is that IDShield is one of the most affordable identity theft protection apps out there.
+At a cost of $14.95 per month for an individual, the main IDShield plan includes $1 million of insurance protection to help restore your finances, recoup lost wages, consultations with experts, and credit monitoring through a single credit bureau.
+The higher tiered plan costs $19.95 per month and monitors all three major credit bureaus.
+If you pick the family plan, the cost goes up to $29.95 for one credit bureau and $34.95 for three but protects you, a loved one, and up to 10 of your dependent children.

-- We've also highlighted the best identity theft protection
+We've also highlighted the best identity theft protection

 Jonas P. DeMuro is a freelance reviewer covering wireless networking hardware.